Avaiga/taipy-doc/docs/userman/advanced_features/auth/authorization.md

 You can control the access to the functionalities exposed by The Taipy entities (Data nodes, Tasks, scenarios, ...).

-Taipy Scenario and data management use four predefined user roles names that can be assigned to users.
+Taipy Scenario and data management uses four predefined user role names that can be assigned to users.
 Each of these predefined roles provide a different set of capabilities and are described in details below.